Making Money

 Where You Live

-There is a misconception that all stockbrokers like in New York City, and while it’s true that Wall Street is a hub for stock exchanges, the New York trading floor is definitely not the only place where you can practice your work as a stockbroker.
+A common misconception is that all stockbrokers work in New York City.
+While Wall Street remains a major stock exchange hub, the New York trading floor isn’t the only place to practice stockbroking.

-Other places that report high annual earnings, according to the Bureau of Labor Statistics and other reporting agencies, are Rhode Island, Connecticut, Massachusetts, and Vermont.
+Other high-earning locations, according to the Bureau of Labor Statistics and reporting agencies, include Rhode Island, Connecticut, Massachusetts, and Vermont.

 How Much Experience You Have

-Most companies pay their stockbrokers a base salary plus commission.
-As an investment broker, it is in your best interest to build a large and reliable client base.
-However, this takes time and does not happen overnight.
+Most companies pay stockbrokers a base salary plus commission.
+As an investment broker, building a substantial and reliable client base serves your best interests.
+However, this development requires time and patience.

 Can Stockbrokers Make Millions?

-While it’s true that there is a small percentage of stockbrokers and financial advisors who do make these hefty salaries, most do not.
+While a small percentage of stockbrokers and financial advisors achieve these substantial salaries, most do not.

-Most companies or investment firms pay their employees a base salary plus commission.
-The average salary is, again, only slightly above the national average for all other careers.
+Most companies pay employees a base salary plus commission.
+Average compensation is only marginally above the national average across all careers.

 Stockbrokers Make Millions